AiGaA/portfolio-Aiga/README.md

 # portfolio-Aiga
-This is my own portfolio website that showcases my work and contact information.
+This is my portfolio website that showcases my work and contact information.
+The website can be accessed through this link is here: https://aigaa.github.io/portfolio-Aiga/